Contents

 In any large organisation it is likely that some employees will be related to one another or develop a personal and or sexual relationship, and, if they are in a close working relationship in the same workplace, the potential for conflict between personal or family loyalty and work responsibilities may arise.

-The trust requires that a high standard of care and skill in its work is achieved and in so doing requires its employees to conduct themselves in a manner which will ensure this.
+The trust requires that a high standard of care and skill in its work is achieved and in doing so requires its employees to conduct themselves in a manner which will ensure this.
 Whilst it is not the trust’s intention to infringe upon the private lives of its employees, it does expect colleagues to conduct themselves in a manner in which they do not bring the trust and its work into disrepute.

 This policy sets out principle standards of conduct to assist and protect employees whilst at work and these are set out below: